pf5512/EtViewPager_for_iOS/README.md

-EtViewPager_for_iOS
+EtViewPager for iOS
 ===================

-View pager View Controller (displayes an array of UIViewControllers as horizontally positioned sliding pages, left&lt;-->right)
+View pager View Controller
+(displayes an array of UIViewControllers as horizontally positioned sliding pages, left&lt;--&gt;right)

 One way to implement a ViewPager Controller (hope to have time for another one).
 You can use this as a starting point to make your custom ViewPager by extending the EtViewPagerDelegate protocol,